stfc/PSyclone/tutorial/scripts/LFRic/distributed_memory/1_distributed_memory/README.md

-In this example you will see how to how to switch from generating sequential code to parallel distributed memory code using the LFRic API.
+In this example you will see how to how to switch from generating sequential code to parallel distributed-memory code using the LFRic API.
 You can then take a look at the generated code and understand why it is generated this way.